Lentils calories per 100g: 116 kcal

 Lentils have served as a foundational dietary staple for thousands of years across multiple ancient civilizations, earning a deeply respected reputation as one of the most nutrient-dense, highly affordable, and versatile plant-based protein sources globally available.
 Whether preparing traditional Indian dal, a hearty European stew, or a modern high-protein fitness salad, lentils deliver a rich, satisfying micronutrient profile with a low systemic caloric footprint.

 A standard 100-gram serving of boiled lentils provides a modest 116 total calories, making them a spectacularly efficient and optimal choice for structured fat-loss protocols.
 Within those 116 calories, they contain roughly 20 grams of highly complex, slow-digesting carbohydrates, an impressively generous 9 grams of pure functional plant-based protein, and virtually zero grams of naturally occurring fats (0.4g).
 Additionally, they boast massive quantities of soluble digestive dietary fiber, essential folate, restorative magnesium, and highly bio-available plant-based iron.
+For an incredibly precise breakdown of your daily macros, use the CalMind photo calorie tracker to snap a photo of your lentil dish and let our AI seamlessly calculate the accurate nutritional content.

 The Strategic Role of Soluble Fiber in Metabolism

 The true metabolic superpower of lentils lies directly in their astronomical fiber content.
 A single 100-gram boiled serving delivers nearly 8 grams of dietary fiber, accounting for almost a third of the recommended daily adult intake.
 This specific type of soluble fiber actively forms a dense, gel-like substance within the human digestive tract.
-This unique physical mechanism drastically slows down overall gastric emptying, dramatically extending the physiological feeling of fullness for hours after the actual meal concludes.
+This unique physical mechanism significantly slows down overall gastric emptying, dramatically extending the physiological feeling of fullness for hours after the actual meal concludes.

 Furthermore, because the fiber naturally blunts the speed at which the accompanying 20 grams of carbohydrates enter the bloodstream, lentils possess an exceptionally low Glycemic Index (GI).
-This heavily prevents the classic rapid insulin spikes and subsequent blood sugar crashes that directly trigger severe dietary cravings later in the evening, making lentils virtually unparalleled for passive, effortless appetite regulation.
+This heavily prevents the classic rapid insulin spikes and subsequent blood sugar crashes that directly trigger severe dietary cravings later in the evening, making lentils virtually unparalleled for passive, simple appetite regulation.

 Protein Synergy and Iron Absorption